devopstoday11/docker_bootcamp_exercises/fundamentals/container.md

 The _delete_ command delete resources by filenames, stdin, resources and names, or by resources and label selector.

-A Volume can only be deleted if it is not attached to a Pod.
-Use with caution, a deleted volumes cannot be recover.
+A container can only be deleted if it is stopped.
+An error message will be displayed if the container cannot be deleted.

 Note that the delete command does NOT do resource version checks, so if someone submits an update to a resource right when you submit a delete, their update will be lost along with the rest of the resource.